hitwill/kin-drops/README.md

 # kin-drops
-Simple funding tool for Kin's *test* network
+Simple funding tool for Kin on Solana's *test* network

+## Usage
+Access https://kin-drops.herokuapp.com/?YOUR_KIN_ADDRESS_HERE on your browser

+The service will automatically send Kin to the address on the test network